 Today, we are making mussels in white wine sauce.
 Or, in French, the fancy-sounding moules mariniéres, which really just means sailor's mussels - aka humble, poor people food.
 A little butter, shallots, and white wine, and something magical happens.

 Do you think mussels are fancy?
 Most people do.
 Here's a secret: they are also CHEAP, and easy to cook at home.
 Like $4 a pound cheap.
 And ready in 10 minutes easy.

 Why aren't you making mussels at home all the time?
 Are you apprehensive about cooking them in your own kitchen?
 Afraid something bad will happen or you won't do it right?
 Well, read on my friends.
 I'm here to help.

-How to store mussels in the fridge
+How to make mussels in white wine sauce

 Before you cook the mussels, fill a bowl with water and let them soak for about 20 minutes or so.
 They'll start breathing and expel sand.
 Drain the water and any sand or grit from the bowl.

 After soaking, rinse each mussel and scrub off any grit from the outside of the shell with a clean brush.
-In general, the mussels you are buying will be farm-raised, so there shouldn't be too much to deal with here, but this will help to ensure that you don't get any grit in the sauce.
+In general, the mussels you are buying will be farm-raised, so there shouldn't be too much to deal with here, but this will help to ensure that you don't get any grit in the white wine sauce.

 Since you are probably going to be buying mussels that are rope-grown on farms, they generally won't have beards, but you still might find a couple hanging around that do have one.